shubjadh/Github-manager/server/readme.md

 It includes all required back-end server files of the project.

-follow the Instructions to run the server.
+Follow the Instructions to run the server.

 **Instructions**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-After you PULL the code run `yarn` or `npm install` to pull all of the dependencies.
+1. After you PULL the code run `yarn` or `npm install` to pull all of the dependencies.

-install axios using yarn add axios
+2. Install axios using yarn add axios

-install fastify using npm init fastify
+3. Install fastify using npm init fastify

-install dotenv using npm install dotenv
+4. Install dotenv using npm install dotenv

-First open the server directory and then run execute `yarn run server` or `npm run server`
+5. First open the server directory and then run execute `yarn run server` or `npm run server`

 You can then go to `localhost:9095` and do the following things: